 On October 13, 2020, NECEC Transmission LLC ("NECEC") and Avangrid Inc. (together, "Avangrid") filed a complaint against NextEra11 requesting FERC action "to stop NextEra from unlawfully interfering with the interconnection of the New England Clean Energy Connect transmission project ("NECEC Project")."
 The Complaint seeks, among other things, an initial, expedited order that grants certain relief12 and directs NextEra to immediately commence engineering, design, planning and procurement activities that are necessary for NextEra to construct the generator owned transmission upgrades during Seabrook Station's Planned 2021 Outage.
 Comments on the Complaint were due on or before November 2, 2020.
-On November 2, National Grid filed comments.
+On November 2, NextEra submitted and answer to the Complaint (requesting the FERC dismiss or deny the Complaint) and National Grid filed comments.
 Doc-less interventions were filed by Dominion, Eversource, Calpine, Exelon, HQ US, MA AG, MMWEC National Grid, NESCOE, NRG, Public Citizen.
-This matter is pending before the FERC, If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+On November 17, Avangrid submitted an answer to NextEra's November 2 Answer.
+On November 30, NextEra answered Avangrid's November 17 answer, repeating its request that the